drhsqlite/fossil-mirror/www/chat.md

 But many developers prefer to know how their tools work.
 This section is provided for the benefit of those curious developers.*

-The [/chat](/help?cmd=/chat) webpage downloads a small amount of HTML and a few KB of javascript to run the chat session.
+The [/chat](/help?cmd=/chat) webpage downloads a small amount of HTML and a small amount of javascript to run the chat session.
 The javascript uses XMLHttpRequest (XHR) to download chat content, post new content, or delete historical messages.
 The following web interfaces are used by the XHR:

   *  **/chat-poll** &rarr;
      Download chat content as JSON.